sonic-net/SONiC/doc/pmon/pmon-enhancement-design.md

 #### 1.1.6 Transceiver Table

-We have a transceiver related information DB schema defined in the Xcvrd daemon design doc: https://github.com/Azure/SONiC/blob/master/doc/xrcvd/transceiver-monitor-hld.md#11-state-db-schema
+We have a transceiver related information DB schema defined in the [Xcvrd daemon design doc](https://github.com/Azure/SONiC/blob/master/doc/xrcvd/transceiver-monitor-hld.md#11-state-db-schema).

 To align with the output of the current show interface transceiver we need to extend Transceiver info Table with more information, as below: